Please read all information closely.

 Attendance from the previous year is scored.
 These scores are considered bonus (+) or minus (-) points.
 Therefore, both good and poor attendance will have impact on your overall score.

 All scores for a dancer are added together.
 Then, all scores for all judges for a dancer are added together.
 The scores are sorted numerically, highest to lowest.
 This is how the audition outcome is determined.
-This is also how dancers are placed in their lines for their line dancers All Line members will be listed alphabetically.

 For clarification purposes: A performing line member who continues with their recommended schedule throughout the summer (jazz and ballet) is always guaranteed a spot on that same line the following year-if they are present for auditions.
 The remaining number of spots available on a line will be awarded to the top scoring dancers who are auditioning for the first time and of appropriate age, and those returning (who did not dance during the summer).